-We have audited the financial statements of Donegal Investment Group PIc ('the Company') and its consolidated undertakings ('the Group') for the year ended 31 August 2022 set out on pages 26 to 96, which comprise the Consolidated statement of profit or loss and comprehensive income, the Consolidated statement of financial position, the Company statement of financial position, the Company statement of cash flows, the Company statement of cash flows and related notes, including the summary of significant accounting policies set out in note 3.
+We have audited the financial statements of Donegal Investment Group plc ('the Company') and its consolidated undertakings ('the Group') for the year ended 31 August 2023, which comprise the Consolidated Statement of Profit or Loss and Comprehensive Income, the Consolidated Statement of Financial Position, the Company Statement of Financial Position, the Consolidated Statement of Changes in Equity, the Company Statement of Cash Flows, the Company Statement of Cash Flows and notes to the financial statements, including the summary of significant accounting policies set out in note 3.
 The financial reporting framework that has been applied in their preparation is Irish Law and International Financial Reporting Standards (IFRS) as adopted by the European Union.